22. NAVAL INTERCEPTION AND COMBAT

 One dice roll is made for each attack.
 On a “*” result, the attacking submarine factor is eliminated.

+Determine the net modifier for each category, then determine the overall net modifier.
 The maximum effect from each modifier in italics is +/-2.

 The maximum overall modifier for a submarine attack cannot exceed +/-4.